thediveo/lxkns/docs/introduction.md

 **visibility of mount points**, taking different forms of **overmounting** into consideration.

+> [!WARNING] Please check [Important Changes](changelog), especially if you
+> have been used the API in the past, and not only the service.

 ## Eye Candy

 The lxkns service provides a web user interface for comfy discovery.